 Delays Can Hurt Your Case

 You have a narrow window of opportunity for filing a medical malpractice case for a surgical error.
 The law limits the amount of time in which you have to file a claim.
 These time limits are known as “statutes of limitation.”
 If you fail to file on time, your case could be barred forever.
-Contact a medical malpractice lawyer as soon as you suspect you have been a victim of a surgical mistake.
+Contact our medical malpractice attorneys as soon as you suspect you have been a victim of a surgical mistake.
 Your health is too important to leave to chance.

 Our physician-attorneys have helped people just like you get the justice, vindication, and compensation they deserve.
 If you have experienced a surgical error, you need a powerful advocate on your side.
 We will listen to you, and we will help you fight for the best result possible in your case.